totallynotbrent/Sage/local-learning-agent-spec.md

 These items were not specified by the user and should be resolved during implementation without changing the product direction:

-1. The concrete frontend/backend framework and package manager, since the repository is empty.
+1. RESOLVED — backend is FastAPI served by uvicorn on Python 3.11, with the frontend served as static files from the same FastAPI process; dependencies are managed with `pip` in a Python 3.11 virtual environment (`requirements.txt`).
+Rationale: a single uvicorn process serves API and UI, keeping the one-command workflow simple on a low-powered Pi, and `pip` + `venv` add no tooling beyond Python 3.11 itself. `uv` is a faster-install fallback if Python 3.11 bootstrap on the Pi proves awkward (to be verified during implementation).
 2. The local database/storage technology and application-data directory convention.
+Pi default: application data in `~/.local/share/sage` (XDG convention on Raspberry Pi OS), with uploads in a non-public subdirectory; a single local SQLite database is presumed unless a later phase requires more.
 3. Exact default upload size, per-file chunk size, total storage limit, and context-budget policy.
-4. The extraction libraries for PDF, DOCX, PPTX, and optional OCR.
+4. The extraction libraries for PDF, DOCX, PPTX, and optional OCR — restricted to libraries with ARM64/aarch64 Python 3.11 wheels.
+Candidate set: `pymupdf` (PDF), `python-docx` (DOCX), `python-pptx` (PPTX).
+ARM64 Python 3.11 wheel availability for the final set (including any OCR choice) must be verified during implementation.
 5. Whether the running Freebuff endpoint supports streaming and image input.
 6. The exact structured format used for model-generated plans and quiz questions, plus validation/recovery behavior.
 7. Whether citations are generated by the model, derived from retrieved chunk IDs, or both.
 Retrieved chunk IDs should be authoritative for inspectability.
 8. Whether a basic mastery-map view is included in the initial UI or only used internally until a later phase.
 9. How duplicate files are detected and whether replacing a file should invalidate dependent chunks and citations.
-10. Whether the app should use a separate development proxy or a same-origin backend/frontend setup.
+10. RESOLVED — same-origin: the FastAPI/uvicorn process serves both the API and the static frontend, so no separate development proxy is needed.
+11. Default bind port (recommended `8000`) and whether `HOST`/`PORT` environment overrides ship in v1 (proposed: yes, with `0.0.0.0`/`8000` as defaults).
+12. Whether v1 adds an optional shared access token given LAN exposure, or ships trusted-network-only with README documentation of the risk (§14).
+13. Confirm the application-data directory — default `~/.local/share/sage` versus a system-level location — tied to whether the app runs as a normal user or as a systemd service.
+14. How the Freebuff model endpoint is started on the Pi (manual command vs. a systemd service alongside the app) and how users discover the Pi's address (`hostname -I`, mDNS hostname, or router DHCP list).

 ## 18. Explicitly deferred future enhancements